cvklein/one-warm-spark/_posts/2025-11-17-Explaining_the_Joke.md

 [^1] I stole the analogy from my wife.
 Thanks, dear!
+Also note to self, figure out how footnotes work, because this ain't it.

 Permalink: [{{ site.url }}{{ page.url }}]({{ site.url }}{{ page.url }})